Can I Pay My Child Through My Business? Family Payroll Rules

 The Grandparent Application

-Grandparents who own businesses can also employ grandchildren — but the under-18 FICA exemption does NOT extend to grandchild employment by a grandparent (only parent-employer relationships qualify).
-The federal income tax sheltering through the standard deduction still applies.
+Grandparents who own businesses can also employ grandchildren — but the under-18 FICA exception generally does not extend to grandchild employment by a grandparent because the exception is tied to parent-employer relationships.
+Federal income tax treatment, payroll tax, and state rules still need separate review.

 For grandparents seeking to transfer wealth to grandchildren tax-efficiently, family employment is one of several available strategies (others include 529 plan funding, annual exclusion gifts, and direct Roth IRA gifts of earned income from grandparent-funded employment).